|Weight||95kg (14st 13lb)|

-A first England U17 cap in the 34-12 victory over Georgia U18 at Broadstreet in March this year was a landmark in the career of George Perkins.
-He is a member of the Saracens Elite Player Development Group (EPDG) and is studying for a BTEC in Sports Coaching and Fitness at Oaklands College, St Albans.
+A first England U17 cap in the 34-12 victory over Georgia U18 at Broadstreet in March last year was a landmark in the career of George Perkins.
+He is a member of the Saracens Academy and is studying for a BTEC in Sports Coaching and Fitness at Oaklands College, St Albans.

 George previously attended Engayne Primary School, Coopers’ Company and Coborn School in Upminster, Essex and New Hall School, Chelmsford.
 He played for Upminster RFC from 2001-11 and has appeared for Essex Mavericks from 2011 to date.

 His representative honours include Essex U14 – U16 and he was chosen for London & South East School U16 but the scheduled matches were cancelled because of bad weather.
 While at Coopers’ Company and Coborn, he played in the second or back row.
 He said: “I was tall for my age and Essex wanted me to figure at lock but I had to get out of the pack and into the backs!”

 He played for Saracens in the JP Morgan Sevens finals at Bath last summer, having made a try-scoring England U18 debut in the 82-8 win over Portugal at the FIRA/AER European Championship the previous March.
 George went on to score a first half hat-trick of tries against Wales at Neath in March this year.

 Romford-born, he competed in the England Schools Athletic Championships twice, winning the junior boys 100m in 2010 and the silver in the intermediate boys 100m and gold as part of the Essex 4 x 100m relay team.
 His fastest time for 100m is 10.86 secs.
 He also represented England Schools in a match against Scotland, Wales and Ireland Schools.